beakerbrowser/homebase/README.md

 #### dats.*.url

 The Dat URL of the site to host.
 Should be a 'raw' dat url (no DNS hostname).

 Example values:

 ```
-868d6000f330f6967f06b3ee2a03811efc23591afe0d344cc7f8c5fb3b4ac91f
+# raw key
+1f968afe867f06b0d344c11efc23591c7f8c5fb3b4ac938d6000f330f6ee2a03

+# URL with trailing slash
 dat://1f968afe867f06b0d344c11efc23591c7f8c5fb3b4ac938d6000f330f6ee2a03/

+# URL with no trailing slash
+dat://1f968afe867f06b0d344c11efc23591c7f8c5fb3b4ac938d6000f330f6ee2a03
 ```

 #### dats.*.domains

 Additional domains of the Dat archive.
 Can be a string or a list of strings.
 Each string should be a domain name.

+To use `dats.*.domains`, you'll first need to configure the DNS entry for your domain name to point to your server.
+For instance, to point `alice.com` with `homebase`, you'll need to update your DNS configuration to point `alice.com` to your homebase server's IP address.

 Example values:

 ```
 mysite.com